Daniel Crowley (footballer)

-Crowley is a creative midfielder with quick feet, strong dribbling skills and a speciality for set pieces.
-Crowley began his career at Aston Villa, before moving to Arsenal where he signed his first professional contract.
+Crowley began his career with the academy of Aston Villa, before moving to Arsenal where he signed his first professional contract.
 He spent time on loan at League One clubs Barnsley and Oxford United and at Go Ahead Eagles of the Dutch Eredivisie before joining another Eredivisie club, Willem II, in 2017.
 After 50 appearances in all competitions and a loan spell with second-tier SC Cambuur, Crowley returned to English football with Birmingham City in 2019, and spent time on loan helping Hull City win the 2020–21 League One title before being released by Birmingham at the end of that season.
 Crowley joined Cheltenham Town on a short-term contract in October 2021, rejoined Willem II in February 2022, and returned to English football with Morecambe a year later.
+After 18 months with Notts County, Crowley signed for Milton Keynes Dons in January 2025.

 He represented both his native England and the Republic of Ireland, his grandparents' country, at youth international level before declaring for Ireland in 2019.

 Early life

 Crowley was born in Coventry and raised in the Coundon area, where he attended Christ the King Primary School before moving on to Cardinal Newman Catholic School.
 He has four younger siblings.
 His father, Dave, came through Coventry City's youth system before playing for and captaining non-league club Nuneaton Borough.
 As a child Crowley played for his local GAA Club, Roger Casements and participated in the annual Feile na nGael gaelic sports festival.
 Interviewed as an 18-year-old, Crowley said he did not follow any particular team, although he had "supported Celtic a little bit [as] a kid" and took an interest in his hometown club.
 He played for Christ the King Juniors before joining Aston Villa's academy at the age of eight; he chose Villa ahead of Coventry City because he enjoyed their training sessions more.
-Crowley is a devout Christian and he credits Christ throughout his football career as well as openly expresses his faith in social media.